TORONTO ANNEX HOME RENOVATION.

 The Dining Room was to be an important room, and the clients wanted a large and family-friendly yet elegant space to provide for the many important functions and celebrations throughout the year.
 Rather than buying a venerable antique dining table, we commissioned a talented young wood artisan to make a custom designed table using old growth oak wood and paired this magnificent piece with a set of bentwood chairs, reupholstered with embossed, pressed leather.

-At that time I had recently been spending time in Venice, Italy and through connections made there, found a reliable and affordable source for the officially licenced Fortuny lamps.
+At that time I had recently been spending time in Venice, Italy and through connections made there, found a reliable and affordable source for the officially licensed Fortuny lamps.
 Not many homes can handle the 3-tiered Scheherazade Chandelier but their dining room with the oval windows flanking the fireplace provided a perfect setting and situation.

 The Living Room would not be used extensively as the family tended to operate on a very casual, informal way.
 Yet having a place to sit quietly and away from the active household hustle was definitely desired.
 This room offered a wonderful place to showcase the Scudo Saraceno Fortuny lamp contrasting with the clean lines of the Ligne Roset sofa, and artwork by painter Marc Sequin and sculptor Tom Campbell.